42mandychen/42mandychen.github.io/resume.md

 Vancouver, BC, Canada • Sep 2015 – May 2018 (Expected)

-- Bachelor of Science, Computer Science Major, Cumulative GPA 3.9/4.0, Computer Science GPA 4.0/4.0.
+- Bachelor of Science, Major Computer Science, Cumulative GPA 3.9/4.0, Computer Science GPA 4.0/4.0.
 - Received Trek Excellence Scholarship for Continuing Students (Top 5% of the Science Faculty) for 2015/2016 Winter Session.
 - Dean's Honour List from 2015 to 2017.
 - A member of the Committee for Outreach, Diversity and Equity (CODE) as an undergraduate representative.